 One Day in Paris, 24 hours in Paris

 Have you got only one day to see the essential Paris has to offer?
-If you’re short on time and want to see the most famous monuments without losing precious time carting around the city or standing in line, ParisCityVision has several packages to discover the French capital in record timing so that you can visit its most remarkable sites with priority access.
-By bus, minibus, or on foot you’ll be able to hit up those personal favorites without missing out on a thing!
+If you’re short on time during your travel and want to see the most famous monuments without losing precious time carting around the city or standing in line, Paris City Vision has several packages to discover the French capital in record timing so that you can visit its most remarkable sites with priority access.
+By bus, minibus, or on foot, you’ll be able to hit up those personal favorites without missing out on a thing!

-Make the most of your available time and choose ParisCityVision’s packages that include priority-access visits.
-Avoid long lines at the Louvre and get inside with a skip-the-line pass so that your guided visit can get off to a good start.
-Or, reserve a discovery tour by bus that includes visiting the Latin Quarter, the Marais and a guided visit of the Notre Dame Cathedral as well as Montmartre in the company of an official tour guide-interpreter and priority access to the Louvre.
+Make the most of your available time and choose Paris City Vision’s packages that include priority-access visits.
+Avoid long lines at the Louvre and get inside with a skip-the-line pass so that your guided visit can start.
+Or, reserve a discovery tour by bus that includes visiting the Latin Quarter, the Marais, and a guided visit of the Notre Dame Cathedral and Montmartre in the company of an official tour guide-interpreter and priority access to the Louvre.
 Take a few minutes to walk in the Tuileries garden next to the museum.

-To take full advantage of your Parisian day, don’t hesitate to make a dinner reservation at the restaurant on the first deck of the Eiffel Tower, a nighttime cruise on the Seine to see the city lit up, or watch la Féérie at the infamous Moulin Rouge cabaret.
-The majority of tours and visits proposed by ParisCityVision are also tailored to small groups which get around by mini-bus and can be made private for a personalized package that includes pick-up and drop-off at wherever you’ll be staying in Paris.
+To take full advantage of your Parisian day, don’t hesitate to make a dinner reservation at the restaurant on the first deck of the Eiffel Tower.
+It is a nighttime cruise on the Seine to see the city lit up or watch la Féérie at the infamous Moulin Rouge cabaret.
+The majority of tours and visits proposed by Paris City Vision are also tailored to small groups that get around by minibus and can be made private for a personalized package that includes pick-up and drop-off wherever you’ll be staying in Paris.

-For walkers or tourists who prefer to remain autonomous, a day-pass with access to ParisCityVision’s panoramic, double-deck buses is available.
-This pass allows for getting on and getting off at any of the 50 stops throughout the city; you can, therefore, tour Paris at your own pace without any constraints.
-Another option is to do a self-guided tour of the Louvre with audio-guide or a guided tour of Montmartre by foot to discover this hillside neighborhood’s grapevines as well as the Abbesses, the Basilique du Sacré-Coeur and the Place du Tertre and a lot of other beautiful places.
+For walkers or tourists who prefer to remain autonomous, a day-pass with access to Paris City Vision’s panoramic, double-deck buses is available.
+This pass allows for getting on and getting off at any of the 50 stops throughout the city; you can, therefore, visit Paris at your own pace without any constraints.
+Another option is to do a self-guided tour of the Louvre museum with audio-guide or a guided tour of Montmartre by foot to discover this hillside neighborhood’s grapevines and the Abbesses, the beautiful Basilique du Sacré-Coeur, the Place du Tertre and a lot of other beautiful places.